Help Site

 10. To test the configuration, send a test email from your device or application, and confirm that it was received by the recipient.

-Previous Article System Configurations Overview
+Previous Article System Configurations Updates: What's New?

 Next Article How Office 365 SMTP relay works